-NEW YORK CITY – The State University of New York (SUNY) College of Optometry will recognize two distinguished professionals who have made lasting contributions in their respective fields with honorary degrees during its 2017 commencement ceremony.
+NEW YORK, February 24, 2017 – The State University of New York (SUNY) College of Optometry will recognize two distinguished professionals who have made lasting contributions in their respective fields with honorary degrees during its 2017 commencement ceremony.
 Dr. Paul A. Sieving, director of the National Eye Institute, National Institutes of Health, Bethesda, Maryland, will receive a Doctor of Science and deliver the keynote address; award-winning journalist Dr. Max Gomez will receive a Doctor of Humane Letters.
 Both honorees will join the College’s 101 graduates on Thursday, May 25 at the Roosevelt Hotel in midtown Manhattan.

 “Dr. Sieving and Dr. Gomez have made significant contributions to the advancement of eye, vision, and health care, one through research and the other through the education of public,” said SUNY Optometry President David A. Heath.
 “These gentlemen personify our institutional values of excellence, leadership, inquiry, innovation, professionalism, and service to diverse communities and we look forward to honoring them in May.”

 Dr. Paul A. Sieving is director of the National Eye Institute (NEI), National Institutes of Health, Bethesda, Maryland.
 He is internationally renowned as a clinical neurophysiologist who studies the pathophysiology of genetic forms of human retinal and macular degenerations.
 The impetus for his work came through clinical evaluation of patients with retinal disorders using non-invasive visual psychophysics and electroretinography.
 The combination of clinical and laboratory investigations has led to cloning novel human disease genes and characterizing the human phenotypes.